 This week's Announcements

-AGAPE: As we enter the colder months (or at any time of the year), if you know anyone who needs assistance including YOURSELF from Epiphany’s AGAPE Fund, please contact Joe Skinner 570-587-2073 or Mo.
+AGAPE: If you know anyone who needs assistance including YOURSELF from Epiphany’s AGAPE Fund, please contact Joe Skinner 570-587-2073 or Mo.
 Lou Divis 570-878-4670.
 All assistance requests are confidential.
-‘The AGAPE Fund was set up as a type of Parish Discretionary Fund to enable the AGAPE Committee to freely help those with financial needs.
-This help may be of an emergency nature (one-time need) or can be an ongoing requirement.
-It also provides a means to assist charitable agencies to carry out their ministries.’
 If you want to assist this ministry financially, there are pink AGAPE envelopes in the pew holders for so doing.
-Volunteers are needed for the committee who do their decision-making via e-mail.
-Thank you, God bless & keep your hat on tight!
+Thank you & God bless!
+Joe Skinner